JhoanGZ/JhoanGZ/README.md

     languages: ["English", "German", "Spanish", "French"] },
   askMeAbout: ["web dev", "tech", "app dev", "design"],
-  currentFocus: "finish my midterm goals",
+  currentFocus: "Building my portfolio, looking for a job, finishing my CS bachelor and working in my CS50 certification",
-  objective: "Evolution is my way, so learning is the map and solving is the compass",
+  objective: "Embracing evolution, so learning is the map and solving is the compass",
   funFact: "Why do programmers prefer dark mode?
 Because light attracts bugs!"
 };
 ```